Matteo Prandelli

-Matteo Prandelli (born 18 November 1988, in Brescia) is an Italian footballer who plays as a forward for A.S.D.
-Boreale.
+Matteo Prandelli (born 18 November 1988) is an Italian footballer who plays as a forward for Tre Fiori FC as Captain.

 Prandelli represents Padania and has competed in the CONIFA World Football Cup.

 Career

 Montichiari

 Prandelli started his professional career with A.C.
 Montichiari.
 He played for its reserve team since 2004–05 season.
 From 2005–06 Serie C2 to mid of 2006–07 Serie C2, Prandelli played 7 games for the first team.

 Siena

 In January 2007 Prandelli was signed by A.C.
 Siena in temporary deal.
 He was signed definitely at the end of season.
 He scored 16 goals for the reserve of Siena in 2007–08 Campionato Nazionale Primavera as team top-scorer.

 Val.d.
 Giovenco

 In mid-2008 Prandelli left for Valle del Giovenco of 2008–09 Lega Pro Seconda Divisione.
 He was the winner of the promotion playoffs.

 Colligiana

 In the next season he switched to Colligiana.